 A good medical education awakens the desire to alleviate suffering and change the world.
 The WVU School of Medicine in the 21st century is a statewide force for good health with a national reputation for excellence and a global presence.
 It stands at the heart of the University’s efforts to serve the state of West Virginia, improve lives through research, and educate health professionals and scientists who will change the world.

 WVU School of Medicine faculty share what they know and teach by example.
 Students work together, learning from their professors and each other.
 The classrooms, research laboratories, and academic facilities we propose reflect a commitment to inter-disciplinary training and collaboration with our Health Sciences colleagues and academic partners across the University.
-The WVU School of Medicine also provides the clinical foundation for a billion-dollar-a-year network of hospitals and health institutions that serves people throughout the region and creates thousands of jobs.
+The WVU School of Medicine also provides the clinical foundation for a billion-dollar-a-year network of hospitals and health institutions that serve people throughout the region and create thousands of jobs.

 Priorities for Tomorrow

 - Health and Disease Management

 To learn more about these funding priorities download the WVU School of Medicine campaign brochure or call at 304-293-3980.
 To learn more about the WVU School of Medicine visit www.hsc.wvu.edu/som.